AI Agent Application Demo: Putting a Brain Inside Your App¶

 }

-When an order is saved, the service replaces the model's completion message with a deterministic summary built entirely from knownOrder — no LLM involved in the final confirmation:
+After saving, the service replaces the model's completion message with a deterministic summary built entirely from knownOrder — no LLM involved in the final confirmation:

 Your order has been placed, Alex! ☕